tim-hardcastle/Pipefish/docs/tokenization-rules.md

     x == -y
 ```

-then this will compile and work almost exactly what you think it will.
+then this will compile and work almost exactly how you think it will.
 However, you have *not* in this case defined an infix operator `~R`: rather, the definition above is equivalent to:

 ```
 def